 6. Return and repeat

 This can be useful during lengthy trainings–it’s probably better for a “curriculum” than a single “activity.”
 The idea is early in the training, you introduce a concept.
 Then, as the training progresses from module to module, you continue returning to that concept, learning about it in deeper, richer, more intricate ways.

 This article on spaced practice and this interview with Dr. Will Thalheimer on spaced practice go into this more deeply.

 If there’s no real dependent learning order (see #3, above), you may choose to present simple materials before you present harder materials.
 I did this when explaining how football works to my fiancee (who was born and raised in Singapore and knows nothing of American football).
 We talked about offense, defense, and scoring before we got into the complexities of zone defense.
 (Note: she still has no interest in American football.)

-8. Familiar to unknown
+8. Known to unknown

 Learning theory tells us that learners relate new information to existing information, and one of Gagne’s Nine Events of Instruction is to activate prior knowledge.
 So it makes sense to ground things by talking about the “knowns” before venturing off into the “unknowns.”

 This can be useful if there’s no real inherent structure of your training materials.
 For example, the Convergence Training Knowledge Base, where our existing customers can go to learn more about our learning management systems, is organized in a “flat” list of categories–Personnel, Training Materials, Assignments, Crediting Training, Reports, and so on.

 This is commonly used in glossaries, software helpful files, and similar contexts, though it’s probably not as great for job training.
 It’s easy for your learners to quickly understand this organizational scheme and begin selecting the information they need.